ramonabroberg/battleship-game/README.md

 - Value under 0: Invalid, error message "Invalid data: Only 0-3 is accepted here.
 You entered [number].
 Please try again."
 - Value over 3: Invalid, error message "Invalid data: Only 0-3 is accepted here.
 You entered [number].
 Please try again."

-When entering invalid values the player gets the error messages above as planned and then gets to enter a new value which is correct.
+- When entering invalid values the player gets the error messages above as planned and then gets to enter a new value which is correct.
+- The player's guess is displayed as expected.
+- If the player miss the ship it says so.
+- If the player hit the ship and win it says so.
+- The row and column values of the hidden ship shows in the end as it should.

 # Deployment